 It sounds like you need to locate pro and con resources.
 There are several resources in the library to help you with your search.

-The “Hot Topics” Reference Table contains several series about hot topics, controversial topics, and/or pro and con information.
+The Current Controversies titles right behind the Reference Desk contains a lot of books about hot topics, controversial topics, and/or pro and con information.
 You should consult Opposing Viewpoints, Taking Sides, Information Plus, and CQ Researcher.
+(Please consult a Reference Librarian if you have trouble finding these titles.)

 Each volume/issue from these series is entitled with a main concept such as “Eating Disorders”.
 If you turn to the table of contents in the front of each volume or the index at the back of each volume, you can browse for possible research topics.
 For example: “Should anorexics be allowed to refuse treatment?”
 One copy of these resources is always kept in reference and cannot be checked out; however, the library makes every effort to buy a second copy that can be checked out of the circulating collection.